 Hamstring tendinitis is inflammation of the hamstring tendon as it attaches to the ischial tuberosity at the top of the back of the thigh.
+This hamstring injury can be linked to overuse or a tear of the hamstring tendon which hasn't properly healed.
+Pain may come on gradually, especially after activity, and stretching the hamstrings is likely to be painful.

 Symptoms of hamstring origin tendonitis